 Solution: Bring your new friends or just realize it’s wonderful to enjoy these things by yourself too.

 If you’re not staying at a hostel, it’s often more expensive to travel solo.
 You can’t find a lot of hotels with bedrooms for just one person.
 Usually, it’s a double room.
 So you pay for that extra space.
 Typically you split that price with your friends, but now it’s all on your account.

 Solution: Sleep in hostels and share your dorms.
 Often it’s much cheaper than a hotel.
 And an extra plus is making new friends more easily.

 You have to do all the research.

 When going with friends, usually you have your specialty.
-One is better at picking out restaurants, the other loves researching the museums and when they are free, and that one friend that seems to find all the speakeasies.
+One is better at picking out restaurants; the other loves researching the museums and when they are free, and one friend seems to find all the speakeasies.
 Now you have to see everything yourself.

 Solution: Enjoy your possibility only to pick the things you want to do!

 Eating by yourself can be daunting for some people.
 Especially the first time, it isn’t easy.
 Sitting in a restaurant where everyone is chatting to someone at their table, and you’re there, all by yourself.